-Take part in the first Women in Business case competition at the College of Business, sponsored by Deloitte.
+Take part in the 2nd annual Women in Business case competition at the College of Business, sponsored by Deloitte.

-Women serve in critical roles across the business world but can face unique challenges in the workplace.
-To better prepare our students to use business for a better world and affect positive change, the CSU College of Business has launched the Women in Business case competition, made possible by sponsorship from Deloitte.
+Women serve in critical roles across the business world and can face unique challenges in the workplace.
+To better prepare our students to use business for a better world and affect positive change, the CSU College of Business is excited to announce the 2nd annual Women in Business case competition, made possible by sponsorship from Deloitte.

 The first-place team will receive $5,000 and the second-place team will receive $3,000.

 A case competition is a hands-on opportunity to develop and apply your business and professional skills by proposing innovative solutions to real-world business challenges.
 Students work in teams to analyze a complex business scenario, propose ideas and solutions to that particular challenge, and present to a panel of judges made up of CSU staff, faculty, and distinguished professionals.

 By participating in the case competition you can:

 - Broaden your knowledge and awareness of inclusion, equity, and diversity in business

 - Acquire relevant experience that can make your application stand out when applying for internships and jobs

 - Gain experience working on a dynamic and diverse team of peers

 - Strengthen your analytical and presentation skills by applying them to a real business challenge